limenlp/SEA/README.md

 All the following scripts will log the LLM's per-step answer in `res_same_topic[_abla]` and `res_same_seed`.
 You can check the output format in `examples/qa_example.json`

 ### Run SEA
-You can run SEA with following commend:
+You can run SEA with the following command:
 ```
 conda activate sea
 python sea.py